alexishuf/fastersparql/fastersparql-store/DESIGN.md

     STRING is the string prefix
   - prefixed strings are stored as ____STRING, where ____ are the 3-byte index
     of the shared prefix string and STRING is the string suffix.
+  - If the dictionary is [locality-optimized](#dictionary) the base64 prefixes
+    may not be present if the shared string ids could be saved together with the string offsets list.
 - `pso` a TriplesIndex with predicates as key and (subject,    object) as pairs.
 - `pos` a TriplesIndex with predicates as key and (object,    subject) as pairs.
 - `spo` a TriplesIndex with subjects   as key and (predicate,  object) as pairs.